Let's dive into the features of the GG app and learn how to create dazzling effects with Engine.

 6. Save your Configuration and switch between saved RGB presets easily.

-Lastly, you can save all these settings and toggle between them easily with the On-Board Profile customization.
+Lastly, you can save all these settings and toggle between them easily with the Prism menu.
 To save the RGB settings of your keyboard, use the drop down menu at the top (the three dots).
 You can Add New, Rename, Duplicate, or Delete the preset.
-You can save as many as you want and toggle between them in this menu.
+You can save as many as you want.

 7. Bu kadar.
 You've learned how to adjust the RGB of your SteelSeries keyboard!